About the FFDRC

 Events with participation or sponsorship by FFDRC

-Shop Move’n Groove – July 12th – 11:00 to 7:00 – FFDRC part of planning committee – sponsored by the Chamber – live music, food, shopping – for more information contact NeTia at firstname.lastname@example.org and she will put you in touch with the appropriate person
+Shop Move’n Groove – July 12th – 11:00 to 7:00 – sponsored by the Chamber – live music, food, shopping – for more information contact NeTia at firstname.lastname@example.org and she will put you in touch with the appropriate person.

-Holiday Tree / Art Crawl – December 1st – FFDRC is a sponsor and is on the planning committee; the event is being planned now.
-Our hope is to get 5,000 people downtown for all day/evening event – Art Crawl, shopping, live entertainment, horse carriage rides, photos with Santa, caroling with seasonal music, holiday tree lighting, free hot apple cider or hot chocolate, “fireworks”?
+Holiday Tree / Art Crawl – December 1st – FFDRC is a sponsor and coordinates the planning committee; the event is being planned now.
+Our hope is to get 5,000 people downtown for the full day/evening event – Art Crawl, shopping, live entertainment, horse carriage rides, photos with Santa, caroling with seasonal music, holiday tree lighting, free hot apple cider or hot chocolate, “fireworks”- you betcha.
 If you would like to help plan this or any event, please contact NeTia at email@example.com.

-Please make every effort to attend the May 1st Mayor to Mayor event to find out how other rural communities have succeeded with re-vitalization of the downtown areas.
-If you have a comment, a concern or an idea of what we can do better please email me at firstname.lastname@example.org or call me at 952-513-0158.
+If you have a comment, a concern or an idea of what we can do or do better please email me at firstname.lastname@example.org or call me at 952-513-0158.